mukareste/utils/README.md

 * incident_response/humanize_audit_log.py - Converts epoch times to human-readable dates in an the audit.log files.
 Pipe the file through the script.
 * incident_response/humanize_bash_history_file.py - Converts epoch times to human-readable dates in a .bash_history file.
 Pipe the file through the script.
 * misc/epoch.py - Converts epoch time to date/time.
+* misc/get_fb_status_likes.py - Gets the names of the people, who liked a post on Facebook